 Full Circle Day Walk (Time 5-6 hours) – A 17km walk consisting of two distinct sections Paihia to Opua and Okiato to Russell with a ferry ride between Opua to Okiato.
 The scenery is stunning from beach and mangroves to dense bush and hilly terrain.

-Twin Coast Cycle Trail – Russell – Orongo Bay Holiday Park is conveniently located near the Pou Herenga Tai – Twin Coast Cycle Trail one of New Zealand’s 18 Great Rides.
+Twin Coast Cycle Trail Pou Herenga Tai – One of New Zealand’s 18 Great Rides.
 The trail is 87 km and takes you through some stunning scenery and some early NZ settlements.
 More information about the Twin Coast Cycle Trail

 Waitangi Mountain Bike Park – offers a network of approximately 20 different trails with varying difficulties to suit all ages and abilities.
 More information about Waitangi Mountain Bike Park